Causes

 • Herpes simplex virus types 1 and 2 (HSV-1 and -2)

-• Proctocolitis can also be caused by enteric pathogens such as campylobacter, salmonella and shigella some of which may be transmitted between men during sexual contact via the faecal-oral route
+• Proctocolitis can also be caused by enteric pathogens such as campylobacter, salmonella and shigella which are transmitted between men during oral to anal sexual contact

 Non-infective causes of proctitis may include: